The-Academic-Observatory/openaire-ingest/README.md

 `openaire_data/relation/part-*.json.gz`

-Name the table appropriately and make sure that the correct table schema is used for the table.
+Name the table appropriately and make sure that the correct schema is used for the table.

-### Schemas
+## Schemas

 Only some schemas are provided with the Openaire data dump on Zenodo: https://zenodo.org/record/7492151